John Bird, Baron Bird: Published works and media

-Family
+Personal life

-Twice divorced, Bird married firstly in 1965 Linda Haston, having a daughter, Emily.
-He married secondly in 1973 to Tessa Swithinbank, the younger daughter of Sir Robert Ricketts and Theresa née Cripps, having a son, Patrick, and a daughter, Diana.
-Since 2004, Bird has been married to Lady Bird (Parveen Sodhi) having a son, Sonny and a daughter, Ishpriya.
+Bird has been married three times.
+His first marriage, in 1965, was to Linda Haston, with whom he had a daughter, Emily.
+His second marriage, in 1973, was to Tessa Swithinbank, the younger daughter of Sir Robert Ricketts and Theresa née Cripps; they had a son, Patrick, and a daughter, Diana.
+Since 2004, he has been married to Parveen Sodhi, Lady Bird, with whom he has a son, Sonny, and a daughter, Ishpriya.